ERGO-Code/HiGHS/README.md

 If multiple threads are available, and run with `threads>1`, HiGHS will use multiple threads.
 Although the best value will be problem and architecture dependent, for the simplex solver `threads=8` is typically a good choice.
-Although HiGHS is slower when run in parallel than in serial for some problems, it is typically faster in parallel.
+Although HiGHS is slower when run in parallel than in serial for some problems, it can be faster with multiple threads.

 HiGHS Library
 -------------